yaph/awesome-it-merchandise/readme.md

 ## Programming Languages

 * [Python Merchandise](https://www.python.org/community/merchandise/) - A list of manufacturers who pledged to donate a portion of the proceeds from their Python-branded sales to the Python Software Foundation.
+* [Golang Merchandise](https://go-store.io/) - The official Go swag and merch store that donates 100% of proceeds to GoBridge, a non-profit organization focused on building bridges to educate underrepresented groups by teaching technical skills and fostering diversity in the Go community.

 ## Officially Endorsed Shops